 Myth #1: Glass Flooring Is Just for Interior Use

-Glass flooring can absolutely be incorporated into both interior and exterior designs.
-Whether you’re adding it to create a unique and striking feature in a kitchen or you’re turning a deck into a beautiful way to observe your surroundings in every direction, glass floors are just as safe and beautiful outside as they are inside.
+Glass floors can absolutely be incorporated into both interior and exterior designs.
+Whether you’re adding them to create a unique and striking feature in a kitchen or you’re turning a deck into a beautiful way to observe your surroundings in every direction, glass floors are just as safe outside as they are inside.

 Myth #2: Glass Floors Are Less Strong or Durable Than Flooring Supported by Wood Joists

-Once it becomes a glass floor, though, questions about safety quickly arise.
-As long as the project is designed, engineered, and manufactured by professionals with glass expertise, a glass floor is every bit as strong as any other kind of flooring.
+Very few people ever have concerns about the durability and safety of non-glass floors.
+However, questions about safety quickly arise for glass flooring.
+The truth is that as long as the project is designed, engineered, and manufactured by professionals with glass expertise, a glass floor is every bit as strong as any other kind of flooring.
 In many cases, the strength of the glass itself and the support structure for that glass mean it can actually be stronger than other flooring types.

-Myth #3: All Glass Flooring Is the Same
+Myth #3: All Glass Floors Are the Same

 Under the umbrella of glass floors, there’s tremendous variability.
-From the glass itself to the structural design the glass is incorporated into, no two glass floors are exactly the same.
+From the glass itself to the structural design the clear glass floor is incorporated into, no two glass floors are exactly the same.

 - Glass thickness